twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 {% render-rsc-error /%}

 The browser environment is the only rendering environment that supports Error Boundaries.
-This mean that whenever an Error happens during an RSC render our job is to get it over the browser as quickly as possible so that a message can be displayed to the user. {% footnote id=1 %}One optimization RSC frameworks can do is serialize the RSC stream contents during SSR directly into the HTML payload.
+This means that whenever an Error happens during an RSC render our job is to get it over the browser as quickly as possible so that a message can be displayed to the user. {% footnote id=1 %}One optimization RSC frameworks can do is serialize the RSC stream contents during SSR directly into the HTML payload.
 That way, if the stream contains an error the browser does not have to round-trip back to the server and re-fetch it.
 That's beyond the scope of this blog post though.{% /footnote %}

 ## How Suspense changes errors

 So far in this post we've only looked at a single Server Component that does nothing but throw an error.
-Real-world RSC applications are much more complicated and are often filled with streaming Suspense boundaries.
+Real-world RSC applications are much more complicated and are often filled with streaming Suspense Boundaries.

 Let's take a look at what happens when we render an RSC stream that doesn't error until after a second.